Philosophy of love: Classical roots

-Aristotle by contrast placed more emphasis on philia (friendship, affection) than on eros (love); and the relationship of friendship and love would continue to be played out into and through the Renaissance, with Cicero for the Latins pointing out that "it is love (amor) from which the word 'friendship' (amicitia) is derived" Meanwhile, Lucretius, building on the work of Epicurus, had both praised the role of Venus as "the guiding power of the universe", and criticised those who become "love-sick...life's best years squandered in sloth and debauchery".
+Aristotle by contrast placed more emphasis on philia (friendship, affection) than on eros (love); and the relationship of friendship and love would continue to be played out into and through the Renaissance, with Cicero for the Latins pointing out that "it is love (amor) from which the word 'friendship' (amicitia) is derived" Meanwhile, Lucretius, building on the work of Epicurus, had both praised the role of Venus as "the guiding power of the universe", and criticized those who became "love-sick...life's best years squandered in sloth and debauchery".

-Eros in greek, also known as Cupid, was the mischievous god of love.
+Eros in Greek, also known as Cupid, was the mischievous god of love.
 He was a companion of the goddess Aphrodite.
 Eros was known for sparking the flame of love in gods and men.
 He is known for being portrayed as being armed with a bow and arrows or a flaming torch.
 He is also known for being disobedient but a loyal child of Aphrodite.